KaoutharTa/WebSerivceSOAP/README.md

   <h2>Testing the Operations</h2>
     <p>The operations of the web service can be tested using tools such as SoapUI or Postman for SOAP by loading the WSDL and sending requests to the different operations exposed.</p>
+    <h2>Conclusion</h2>
+    <p>This project successfully demonstrates the implementation and functionality of a SOAP-based web service using JAX-WS.
+The service efficiently handles various banking operations, offering a robust example of web service integration in enterprise applications.
+Moving forward, this project could be expanded to include more complex banking operations, incorporate additional security measures, and enhance scalability by integrating microservices architecture.</p>